 Notice that any change you make to the volume overlay on the upper channel also applies to all other channels in the clip.
 So, that method clearly will not work for dialogue editing because it doesn't allow you to adjust each channel independently.

-- 9 Double-click the volume overlay to reset it, or press Command-Z (macOS) or Ctrl-Z (Windows) to undo the changes to the volume overlay. - It's easy to identify the separate channels in a timeline clip or in a source clip in the Media Pool.
-Next, you'll look at remapping audio clips so you can fix these discrepancies when they occur or entirely prevent them from happening in your own projects.
+8 Double-click the volume overlay to reset it or press Command-Z (macOS) or Ctrl-Z (Windows) to undo the changes to the volume overlay.